TheBinaryNinja/tvapp2/README.md

 <br />

-Alternatively, you could use the `manifest create` command; as an example, you can merge multiple architecture images together into a single image.
-The top line with `thebinaryninja/tvapp2:latest` can be any name.
+Alternatively, you could use the `🗔 manifest create` command; as an example, you can merge multiple architecture images together into a single image.
+The top line with `🔖 thebinaryninja/tvapp2:latest` can be any name.
 However, all images after `--amend` MUST be already existing images uploaded to the registry.

 ```shell
 docker manifest create ghcr.io/thebinaryninja/tvapp2:latest \